sta-maps/introduction/README.md

 STA-Maps don't aim to replace any of these approches.
 Instead they offer some more opinionated interpretations of these ideas and a connection between them towards a more holistic perspective.

+## Principles of STA-Maps

+### Flexibility

+STA-Maps refrain from having a structure of fixed views.
+You can build your own views.
+In order to get you started they offer some views that may come in handy but you should not treat them as the "official STA-Maps views", they are just ideas and proposals.

+### Open for extension

+You are missing something?
+No problem: just add your building block, team dependency or -relationship.
+Don't hesitate for open a pull request if you think that others can benefit from your idea.

+### Trade-Offs instead of templates

+STA-Maps don't tell you what is right or wrong.
+Instead they help you to visualize trade-offs in order to better discuss them.
+STA-Maps don't propagate patterns or anti-patterns.
+Neither do they offer "best practices".

+### Collaborative

+STA-Maps are collaborative.
+They should not be used in an ivory tower telling others what to do.
+STA-Maps are there for modeling and reasoning about sociotechnical systems in a collaborative fashion.

 ## Elements of STA-Maps

 ### Building Blocks